 Thank you for listening – I hope you’re as excited as I am about this podcast becoming a thing!

 Unlock your homeschooling confidence with my complete library of exclusive content.
-Our monthly subscription offers on-demand masterclasses, self-paced courses with worksheets, regular reader Q&A posts, regular subscriber-exclusive posts, five downloadable guides, and group Zoom sessions every fortnight.
+My monthly subscription gives you on-demand masterclasses with guests, a self-paced course with worksheets, reader Q&A posts, subscriber-exclusive posts, five downloadable guides, and complete copies of the school exemption documents we created for three of our children.
+Sign up now for immediate and ongoing access to all of my extra content 💛

 💡